mhanlon/ARKitDemoPlayground/README.md

 # ARKitDemoPlayground

-**Stay Tuned: ARKitDemoPlayground doesn't seem to work on the iOS GM...
-Looking into it...**
+**Make sure you grab the Xcode GM from developer.apple.com, otherwise ARKitDemoPlayground might not work for you on the iOS GM...**

 A demo of the ARKit Demo project from Xcode 9 as a Swift Playground